Atwan-Sha/super-simple-html-only-site/README.md

 # frontend-program-html-assignment
+Example pages made with html only.
+Part of frontend dev training program.

-Link to this site: https://atwan-sha.github.io/frontend-program-html-assignment/
+Link to this site: https://atwan-sha.github.io/super-simple-html-only-site/